-Delta CEO says summer traffic was its best summer ever

-U.S. stocks fell on Friday after weaker-than-expected September jobs report had little effect on the prospects of an interest rate hike by the year end.
+Delta had best-ever summer traffic; adds computer backup: CEO

-NEW YORK Delta Air Lines (DAL.N) this year carried the most passengers in a summer ever, despite a computer outage in August, Chief Executive Officer Ed Bastian said on Friday.
+NEW YORK (Reuters) - Delta Air Lines (DAL.N) this year carried the most passengers in a summer ever, despite a computer outage in August, Chief Executive Officer Ed Bastian said on Friday.

 "We had the strongest summer in our history," Bastian said at an event in New York, adding that three days in July "set all-time records in terms of volume of traffic and volume of passenger flows."